How to Start an Apprentice Program from Scratch

 • Official certification exams that lead to a credential

-You'll also need to decide how long the training program will last.
+Your curriculum and program length will all depend on the trade, the level of experience you're starting with, and how much theory vs. hands-on training is required.
 Some programs may cover all the bases in just a few months, while others may take a few years for completion.
-Getting qualified to safely operate a forklift in a warehouse only takes 2-4 weeks, whereas electricians and plumbers often complete 4+ year apprenticeship programs.
+For example, getting qualified to safely operate a forklift in a warehouse only takes 2-4 weeks, whereas electricians and plumbers often complete 4+ year apprenticeship programs.

 Choosing Qualified Mentors